migski-dev/PrototypeGame/README.md

 	 - **manager** - any scenes that handle the behavior of multiple instances of the same class.
 	 - **ui** - any scenes that handle the user interface.

+# Tips
+- **Documentation**
+ 	- Read the documentation thoroughly and whenever possible
+	- Hold **Ctrl** while hovering over a Node method or Node property to directly open the documentation in the editor
+- **Variables**
+	- Variables and function arguments should be strongly typed (e.g. var number : float or var number = 2 as float)
+ 	- Variable names should be sensical without making them too long
+- **General**
+  	- add comments above every function or loop (if needed) to explain its function for other programmers
+  	- when you need to reference a PackedScene's data and its within the *current* SceneTree, **drag and drop** the Node into the requester Node's @export field; otherwise, you'll get a null reference error